nocturne-xyz/monorepo/packages/bundler/README.md

 ### Submitter

-Takes batches off the operation batch queue and submits them to chain chain.
+Takes batches off the operation batch queue and submits them to chain.
 One can handle greater traffic by running many submitters in parallel (that all draw from the same batch queue).

 <br>